robiulhr/cute-express/docs/api_reference/api_reference_1.x.md

 #### Routing methods

-Tiny Express supports the following routing methods corresponding to the HTTP methods of the same names:
+Cute Express supports the following routing methods corresponding to the HTTP methods of the same names:

 - delete